 Trade boomed and in the following years no fewer than eleven machines were set \up.
 The operatives were English and their motive was profit.
 The machines were owned by Englishmen and operated by Englishmen, lest the secrets of the trade got out!

 In 1822 a man called Austin either gave or sold a machine to a French engineer who was able to copy it, and teach his fellow country men how to use it.
-From this time on, the French and the English worked side by side in Calais et Saint-Pierre, in a blossoming business.
+From this time on, the French and the English worked side by side in Calais and Saint-Pierre, in a blossoming business.
 Eventually the British trade embargoes were lifted and while the industry had catastrophic rises and falls, it was marked by two spectacular improvements.

-Steam was applied to the lace machine.
+First, steam was applied to the lace machine.
 This enhanced production but meant that machines now needed steam, and the only economical way to do this was to gather them together in one place - marking the commencement of the factory system.